Tips for optimising your video campaign

 - Improve your ads: Because strong ads drive good view rate, they can often impact the CPV.
 As view rates rise, CPVs fall because the auction values relevant ads that audiences will enjoy as shown by their willingness to view-through.
 Learn more best practices for creating effective video ads.

-Making the most of your view rate
+Make the most of your view rate

-Your view rate is the total number of views of your video ad divided by the number of people the ad was served to.
+Your view rate is the total number of views of your video ad divided by the number of people that the ad was served to.
 The view rate is a good indicator of how compelling viewers find your video.
 The higher the view rate, the more engaged viewers are with your content.

 Evaluating view rate

 View rate is the primary metric for understanding the health of a video ad.
 A video ad with a high view rate will generally win more auctions and pay a lower CPV than a video ad with a low view rate.
 If you're interested in driving the most views for the lowest cost, you might want to identify ad assets and targeting methods that can help increase your ad's view rate.
-Similar to CPV, a view rate point-in-time analysis can be useful to understand if you’re doing well or poorly, but it's more critical to understand the trends.
+Similar to CPV, a view rate point-in-time analysis can be useful to understand if you’re doing well or poor, but it's more critical to understand the trends.